25 for 2025: Hydration And Electrolyte Packet Scorecard

 Base Score

-1. Penalties: −1 for natural flavors; −2 for artificial sweeteners; −2 for artificial colors; −1 for sugar alcohols > 2 g; −1 for proprietary blend (hides amounts); −1 if > 2 gums/stabilizers.
+Penalties: −1 for natural flavors; −2 for artificial sweeteners; −2 for artificial colors; −1 for sugar alcohols > 2 g; −1 for proprietary blend; −1 if > 2 gums/stabilizers.

 Fit Grid (0–10 each)

-Consistency locks: Identical Na/K/Mg/Ca (+similar Cl/P) → same EB & Heat; price-based scores must follow bands (no manual exceptions).
+Consistency locks: Identical Na/K/Mg/Ca (plus similar Cl/P) earn the same EB & Heat scores; price-based scores must follow bands with no manual exceptions.

 Choosing What's Best for You

-FYI: mixes using maltodextrin deliver fast carbs (great mid-workout) but can spike blood sugar or bother sensitive stomachs—skip for desk days.
+Note: mixes using maltodextrin deliver fast carbs (great mid-workout) but can affect blood sugar or bother sensitive stomachs.
+Skip for desk days.

 Want to track hydration, sweat, and recovery?
 Pair your routine with a wearable: The Best Fitness Trackers & Smartwatches to Buy in 2025.